 We assume that targets appear at a set of known physical locations referred to as surveillance spots, or spots for brief.
 We are only concerned with the sensor placement for surveillance spots.
 Surveillance spots are often chosen before network deployment according to application requirements.
-For instance, in fire detection applications, the surveillance spots can be chosen at the venues with inflammables.
-In intruder detection applications which require the surveillance over a geographic region, the spots can be chosen densely and uniformly in the region.
+For instance, in fire detection applications using temperature sensors, the surveillance spots can be chosen at the venues with inflammables.
+In acoustic intruder detection applications which require the surveillance over a geographic region, the spots can be chosen densely and uniformly in the region.
+In Appendix D1, we briefly discuss an approach to handling the case where the target does not appear at the spots exactly.

-Due to the spatial decay of signal energy, the sensors far away from the target experience low Signal-to-Noise Ratio (SNR) and hence make little contribution to the detection.
+Due to the spatial decay of signal energy, the sensors far away from the target experience low Signal-to-Noise Ratios (SNRs) and hence make little contribution to the detection.
 Therefore, we assume that only the sensors close to a surveillance spot participate in the data fusion.
 For any surveillance spot, we define the fusion region as the disc of radius R centered at the spot.
 The radius R is referred to as fusion radius hereafter.
 Fusion radius plays an important role in the detection performance of a network.
 On one hand, a conservative fusion radius confines sensors' detection capability despite they may contribute to the surveillance spots outside the fusion radius.
 On the other hand, a large fusion radius may result in poor detection performance by fusing the irrelevant measurements from distant sensors.
 The optimal fusion radius is dependent on network density and characteristics of targets and noise.
-The detailed analysis of the optimal fusion radius is omitted here due to the space limitation and can be found in [23].
+The detailed analysis of the optimal fusion radius can be found in Appendix D.

-Sensors within the fusion region of each surveillance spot forms a cluster to detect whether a target is present at the surveillance spot by comparing the average of all energy measurements of the sensors in the cluster with a threshold, as described in Section 3.2.
+Sensors within the fusion region of each surveillance spot form a cluster to detect whether a target is present at the surveillance spot by comparing the average of all energy measurements of the sensors in the cluster with a threshold, as described in Section 3.2.
 A cluster head is selected to perform data fusion for each detection cluster.
 For instance, the sensor closest to the surveillance spot may serve as the cluster head.
 We introduce the following definition.